 Economic History and History of Economic Thought

 This course will provide an introduction to economic history and the history of economic thought.
 We will investigate and understand the causes and consequences of important historical events and trends, such as industrialization and globalization, from an economic perspective.
-This evaluation involves studying how prominent economists perceived and analyzed the events of their time.
-(ECON 0150) 3 hrs. lect.
+We devote considerable attention to the dissemination throughout Europe of new industrial and agricultural practices originating in Britain.
+Along the way, we evaluate how prominent economists perceived and analyzed the events of their time.
+(ECON 0150, ECON 0155) 3 hrs. lect.
+EUR HIS SOC

 Comparative Transformation in Eurasia

 In this course we will explore the transformation over the past generation of Eurasia’s formerly socialist economies.
-We will focus on the experiences of the region’s two largest countries, Russia and China.
+We will focus on the experiences of Russia and other former Soviet republics, as well as the countries of Central and Eastern Europe that have joined the European Union.
 Though the main focus is on economic aspects of the transformation, we will also pay attention to the political and historical forces that have influenced the process.
 (ECON 0150 or ECON 0155; or by approval) 3 hrs. lect.
+CMP SOC

 International Economics: A Policy Approach

 This course provides an overview of international trade and finance.
 We will discuss why countries trade, the concepts of absolute and comparative advantage, and gains from trade.
 We will explore commercial policies, arguments for and against tariffs, non-tariff barriers, dumping and subsidies, the role of the WTO, as well as the pros and cons of regional free trade associations.
 In the second part of the course we will primarily concentrate on international macroeconomics, focusing on foreign exchange rates, balance of payments, origins of and solutions to financial crises and the history and architecture of the international monetary system.
+Beginning Fall 2014, ECON 0240 no longer counts towards the ECON major or minor requirements.
 (Formerly ECON 0340) (ECON 0150 and ECON 0155) 3 hrs. lect.

 Macroeconomic theory analyzes whether the market effectively coordinates individuals' decisions so that they lead to acceptable results.
 It considers the effectiveness of monetary, fiscal, and other policies in achieving desirable levels of unemployment, inflation, and growth.
 The theories held by various schools of economic thought such as Keynesians, monetarists, and new classicals are considered along with their proposed policies.
 (ECON 0150) 3 hrs. lect.